7 things you need to know about working with a book publicist

 To learn how to avoid making costly hiring mistakes, read, “How one author got ripped off and how you can avoid it.”

-To decide if you should hire a book publicist, read, “Should you hire a book publicist?
+To decide if hiring a book publicist makes sense for you, read, “Should you hire a book publicist?“

 As with so much else, knowledge is power.
 The more you know about how this works, the better able you will be to spend your marketing dollars wisely.